openSUSE/portusctl/README.md

 considered stable already, and that's why **portusctl** is included inside of the Portus Docker image as of `v2.4`.

+**Note well**: portusctl is targetting the API from the Portus' `master` branch, which is still under heavy development.
+Hence, we recommend using both the latest portusctl together with the latest commit of Portus.
+This situation will change once the API starts to stabilize.

 ## Installation

 You can install `portusctl` from source by cloning this repository and then